sg-milad/SmartUI/README.md

 Guys guys stop.
 I'm not front-end developer.
 It is not my fault if you see any issues or redcluse code; it's an AI fault.
 Feel free to open a PR.
-I built this tool to interact with my smart contracts
+I built this tool to interact with my smart contracts locally. also I hate ([remix](https://remix.ethereum.org/))
 ![Screenshot from 2025-03-14 00-12-48](https://github.com/user-attachments/assets/51de8214-e4f5-4b32-a5e2-d354bbb9a632)